AdobeDocs/journey-optimizer.en/help/using/code-based/create-code-based.md

 1. Select the **[!UICONTROL Edit content]** button and edit your content as desired using the personalization editor.
 [Learn more](#edit-code)

+    You can also use an existing content template as a basis for your code content.
+Note that the templates available to choose are scoped to either HTML or JSON based on the channel configuration that has been chosen beforehand.
+[Learn how to use content templates](../content-management/use-content-templates.md)

 1. If necessary, complete your journey flow by dragging and dropping additional actions or events.
 [Learn more](../building-journeys/about-journey-activities.md)

 1. Once your code-base experience is ready, finalize the configuration and publish your journey to activate it.
 [Learn more](../building-journeys/publishing-the-journey.md)